Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Fund-Flow Reachability Analysis

 \subsection{Graph Transformation}

-As illustrated in \figurename~\ref{fig:forest_and_taint} (from (d) to the transformed graph in (e)), we perform \ding{185} graph transformation first to convert the contract forest into a structure suitable for fund flow reachability analysis.
-This process relies on previously extracted entity information from behavior nodes.
-Specifically, for each function tree, we perform a depth-first search (DFS) starting from the root function node $F_i$.
-During the traversal, we maintain a set of visited entities $e$ and their associated condition sets $\mathcal{C}$, denoted as $(e, \mathcal{C})$.
-This set is initialized with the parameters of $F_i$ and global variables, each associated with an empty condition set.
+As illustrated in \figurename~\ref{fig:forest_and_taint} (d-e), we first perform \ding{185} graph transformation to convert the contract forest into a structure suitable for fund-flow reachability analysis.
+For each function tree, we conduct a depth-first traversal from the root node $F_i$, maintaining a set of visited entities with their associated condition sets $(e, \mathcal{C})$, initialized by the formal parameters of $F_i$ and global variables.
+When visiting a behavior node $B_i$, we extract its source entities $\mathcal{X}_\text{src}^{(i)}$ and destination entity $x_\text{dst}^{(i)}$.
+If a source $x_j \in \mathcal{X}_\text{src}^{(i)}$ has been visited and $x_\text{dst}^{(i)}$ is new, we connect them with an edge annotated by the combined conditions accumulated along the traversal path: